mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - you enter your ON-PREM servers, db, storage, network traffic and cost it out
     - add in assumptions like power & IT labor costs and provides difference of running in Azure

+- Minimizing cost on azure:
+    - Understand estimated costs prior to deployment - use Pricing/TCO calculator and add only needed resources
+    - Azure Advisor: watch their recommendations for cost so you can take advantage of savings
+    - Spending limits: use spending limits to restrict spending through credit limits, or ending the free tier
+        - can look into quotas to limit resources per subscription
+    - Use reservations to pre-pay for LT resources
+    - Choose low-cost locations & regions
+    - use offers from Azure
+    - use MSFT Cost Mgt & Billing tool to view azure bill by account, subscriptions...
+        - has reports, can integrate with tags, budgets, alerting & recommendations for idle resources
+    - use tags to ID cost owners
+    - resize underutilized VMs
+    - deallocate VMs during off hours: turn off VM, but preserve disks in azure (like turning off your computer)
+        - great for dev/test envm
+    - delete unused resources, cleaning up after a PoC...
+    - migrate from IaaS to PaaS
+    - save on licensing or cost effective OS, can even use azure hybrid benefit

 ### Describe Azure Cost Mgt Tool
 - Az is global cloud provider offering global resource provision, can set limits or things to control cost policies
 - Cost Mgt is a reporting & mgt tool that provides tool to quickly check on Az resource costs, create alerts based on resource spend and budgets to automate mgt of resources